Wakefield Labour Club (Short title)

 • Very limited on-street parking in the area around the club.

-• Just beyond this on Zetland Street is the nearest car park operated by Wakefield council.
-It is temporarily closed.
+• Just beyond this on Zetland Street is the nearest public car park (pay & display).
+It is rather small.

 Having read the above notes, you can understand why we recommend using public transport if possible.